-To continue with the culture analyses and comply with the social distancing restrictions, Interchange had to shake things up and develop a new Discover process that could be performed remotely, but maintain the same level of rigor.
+To continue with the culture analysis while complying with the social distancing restrictions, Interchange had to shake things up and develop a new Discover process that could be performed remotely, but maintain the same level of rigour.

 Since we, along with our clients, were already forced to perform somewhat of a digital transformation, utilising various pieces of communication software to get about their daily business, the Discover process became quite simple.

 Getting an organisation set up with new technology would normally be half the battle, but it seems that COVID-19 had gotten almost every organisation across the globe plugged in, skilled up and ready to go.